alanmimms/jurassic-20/README.md

 ## SBUS <--> MBOX mappings
 * This info is from `io-box*.pdf` DX0 which shows the SBUS[01] signals
   that drive the MBOX `MEM *` signals and vice versa pretty clearly.
+These are not registered except for address latching.
+They are must combinatorial connections with transceivers for TTL<->ECL translation in the real KL10PV.

 		Driving Signal				Driven Signal
 	!SBUS[01] ACKN [AB] L		MEM ACKN [AB] H